bubblecloud/ilves/README.md

 Usage
 -----

-Vaadin custom components can be used as in Vaadin:
+Vaadin custom components can be used as is:

 ```
 /**